nginxinc/docker-nginx-amplify/README.md

 When reporting a new object for monitoring, the agent honors the `imagename` configuration option in **/etc/amplify-agent/agent.conf**

 The `imagename` option should be set either in Dockerfile or using the environment variables.
-It is also possible to explicitly specify the same `imagename` for multiple instances.
-In this scenario, the metrics received from several agents will be aggregated internally on the backend side—with a single OS object created for monitoring.
+It is possible to explicitly specify the same `imagename` for multiple instances.
+In this scenario, the metrics received from several agents will be aggregated internally on the backend side — with a single 'container'-type object created for monitoring.
 This way a combined view of various statistics can be obtained (e.g. for a "microservice").
 For example, this combined view can display the total number of requests per second through all backend instances of a microservice.

 Containers with a common `imagename` do not have to share the same local Docker image or NGINX configuration.
 Containers can be located on different physical hosts too.

 To set a common `imagename` for several containers started from the Amplify-enabled image, you may either:

   * Configure it explicitly in the Dockerfile, or
-  * Use the `-e` option with `docker run`:
+  * Use the `-e` option with `docker run` as in

 ```
       $ docker run --name mynginx1 -e API_KEY=ecfdee2e010899135c258d741a6effc7 AMPLIFY_IMAGENAME=my-service-123 -d nginx-amplify